NEW ZEALAND

 Also, in the legend of Rata, Pou-hao-kai was killed by Rata and his bones used to make fish hooks.

-3 Waiu: this is sometimes used with reference to food which was eaten by the mother to help her feed her child.
+3 Waiu: 'Wai-u,' 'liquid-breast.'
+This is sometimes used with reference to food which was eaten by the mother to help her fproduce breast-milk.

 4 Pari-nui-te-ra, the Great Cliffs of the Sun, is where Hoaki went to get kumara when he returned home to Hawaiki on the voyaging canoe "Te Aratawhao."
 Young Nick's Head at Gisborne carries the same name in its memory.
 FULL STORY